Kim’s Easy Slow Cooker Turkey Chili

 -One last tip: chili is more flavorful if you serve it the day after you cook it.

 On a related note…As you know, I have been working as a (compensated) community leader as a part of the Udi’s Gluten Free Community for the last few months.
 Although I’m not a celiac and don’t have gluten intolerances, it has been wonderful learning how to be supportive of family and friends who do have those challenges.
 Another great thing about this particular chili recipe is that it is gluten free (just be careful to check the seasonings that you use), so even your gluten free friends and family can enjoy it!
-(If you are anticipating having gluten free family and friends at your Super Bowl party, definitely check out the “Super Bowl GF Tips and Recipes” discussion* over at the Udi’s Gluten Free Living Community.)
+(If you are anticipating having gluten free family and friends at your Big Game party, definitely check out the “Super Bowl GF Tips and Recipes” discussion* over at the Udi’s Gluten Free Living Community.)

 In any event, I hope that your team (cough…New York Giants) wins on game day!